Milton Dean Slaughter: University of New Orleans

-In conjunction with a colleague at Xavier University of Louisiana, Slaughter obtained a cooperative agreement in 1992 (1992–1999) from the National Science Foundation (NSF) which established a nationally unique Research Careers for Minority Scholars (RCMS) Graduate Dual Degree Program which aided minority senior undergraduates at Xavier in receiving dual degrees (B.S. from Xavier and M.S. from UNO) in computer science, engineering, mathematics, and physics.
-The RCMS program was a highly regarded and very successful program designed to increase the probability that beginning undergraduate science, mathematics, or engineering minority students would successfully obtain graduate degrees and was the forerunner of the Louis Stokes Alliance for Minority Participation (LSAMP) program in Louisiana for which Slaughter was a Phase One co-principal investigator and associate director.
+In 1992, Slaughter and a colleague at Xavier University of Louisiana received a National Science Foundation cooperative agreement to establish the Research Careers for Minority Scholars Graduate Dual Degree Program.
+The program, which ran from 1992 to 1999, supported Xavier undergraduates in pursuing dual degrees, a B.S. from Xavier University of Louisiana, and an M.S. from the University of New Orleans, in fields including computer science, engineering, mathematics, and physics.
+The program preceded the Louis Stokes Alliance for Minority Participation program in Louisiana, for which Slaughter served as a Phase One co-principal investigator and associate director.

 Slaughter was the initiating developer of the state-wide Louis Stokes Alliance for Minority Participation (LSAMP) program in Louisiana and brought in three Co-Principal Investigators and served as its associate director between 1995 and 2000.
 Five year state-wide continuing Cooperative Agreement (NSF No. HRD-9550765) was funded at $5,000,000 (NSF) and $2,500,000 of matching funds from the Louisiana Board of Regents.
 In addition, at UNO, Slaughter also designed and directed the "Next Step" LSAMP program component designed to increase the probability that underrepresented minority students who majored in STEM fields ultimately succeed in obtaining the Bachelor of Science degree.
 The Next Step Program produced more than 100 graduates.